 Batells bills are due for payment by the end of First Week of each term.
 Failure to pay will result in a substantial fine, levied on a weekly basis until payment is made.
-Any junior member who is unable to pay their Batells should see the Deans before the due date.
+Any junior member who is unable to pay their Batells should see the Deans and inform the Batells Clerk before the due date.